 Prior to the revision, the standard for project management involved five process groups:

 The revised standard for project management still values these five process groups, but it's largely focused on the system for value delivery and the basic project management principles.

 The most important thing you need to remember is that the certification exam isn’t all about the PMBOK® Guide.
-For one, the guide is only one of the 10 reference books recommended for the PMP exam.
-Moreover, the test questions are based on the exam content outline (ECO), which isn’t entirely about the PMBOK® Guide.
+For one, the guide is only one of the PMP books recommended for the PMP exam.

-To better understand how the PMP exam works, it’s important to know how the questions are developed.
+To better understand how the PMP exam works, it’s important to know how the PMP exam questions are developed.
 Here’s an overview of that: